Learn how Professional Documentary Photographers work

 Imagine I Create I Complete

-The day is broken into three main sessions:
+The day is broken into three main sessions with breaks:

 Session 1) Imagine